Maruthamunai: December 2004 tsunami

 Maruthamunai was one of the villages most severely affected in Sri Lanka by the Indian Ocean tsunami on 26 December 2004.

 The disaster killed 922 residents of the village, displaced 11,086, 1,391 houses were completely destroyed and 1,359 were partially damaged.
 Previous to the disaster the population of the village was officially 17,393.
 In addition to over 1,300 homes, many public buildings were destroyed by the tsunami.

-History

-The primitive history of Maruthamunai village is entirely different from the history of the Muslim villages in the South - East region of Sri Lanka.
-The ancestral Muslims of Maruthamunai had settled in Thuraineelavanai village in the Southern boundary of the Batticaloa District, some 6oo years ago.
-After a lapse of few years of living there, those Muslims mutually replaced the Tamils lived in Maruthamunai.

 Maruthamunai is bounded on the North by Periyaneelavanai village, on the West by paddy fields together with the river bed of the Batticaloa Lagoon, on the South by another conventional village - Pandiruppu, and on the East by the Bay of Bengal of the Indian Ocean.
-Maruthamunai had an extent area of 2.11 square kilometers and a Muslim population of about twenty thousand in 2004.
-This number is believed to have been decreased into 4/5 portion due to the Indian Ocean tsunami on 2004.12.26 on Sunday.
+Maruthamunai had an extent area of 2.11 square kilometers and a Muslim population of about twenty thousand in 2004, before the Indian Ocean tsunami of 26 December 2004.

-During the period from 661 A.D. to 750 A.D., there had been a dictatorial rule by “Umaiyahs” in the Arabian sub-continent where the rule was not accepted by the family members of “Hashim” of the Prophet Mohamed (Sal) and this contradiction created constant enmity between two aristocrats.
-Meanwhile, when a Umaiyan ruler, Abdul Malik Bin Marwan ascended the throne in 685 A.D., he used to vehemently tortured the “Hashim” members.
-Being unable to withstand the unbearable cruelty, many Arabian Muslims arrived in countries like Jawa, Malaya, and other far east countries.

-Quite a number of such Muslims came to Puttalam and Kalpitiya villages of the North - West coast of Sri Lanka and lived there ever since.
-There are the Muslims who permanently settled in Sri Lanka.
-In the latter period of 15th century, some Muslims were deported by the Europeans who governed the coastal regions of Sri Lanka.
-These Muslims, finally, sought asylum from the Sinhalese king known as “Senarath” who ruled the rest of Sri Lanka making Kandy, as the city.
-Thus, those Muslims were colonized in the South East region of Sri Lanka.
-The ancient lineage of these Muslims became the Muslims of Maruthamunai village, in particular.